ryanmparrish/astro-portfolio/src/content/work/enviornews.md

 > Investigative reporting on what matters

 I worked w/ the founder to build this site and still maintain it today.
 The design side hasn't gotten all the love it deserves but as the old saying goes, "content is king".
-This is a passion project that aligns w/ my views on environmental policy change and transparent new reporting. <a href="environews.org" target="blank">EnviroNews.org</a>
+This is a passion project that aligns w/ my views on environmental policy change and transparent new reporting. <a href="environews.tv" target="_blank">environews.tv</a>

 ![image info](/public/assets/environews/enewslogo.png)